 The Goat Farm is a designated mountain bike area on DBCA land in Greenmount, on the edge of Perth.
 The trails are probably the closest to the city and only 4km from Midland train station.

 All disciplines of mountain biking are catered for with two downhill runs, three XC tracks, a 4X course and an excellent skills park that is suitable for riders of all abilities.

 Beware that the hill is steep, some of the trails rocky and the downhill tracks in particular, badly eroded.
-Whilst there are great views of Perth from the top of the hill, there is also little shade and it can be an unforgiving place to ride on a hot summer's day.
+While there are great views of Perth from the top of the hill, there is also little shade and it can be an unforgiving place to ride on a hot summer's day.

 International trail builder Joey Klein inspired this trail, this short spur option off the Dugite Bite tips you off the scarp and over a technical rocky section with a double black diamond A-line and a less challenging B-line.
-Continue on down through a tough and fast open flowing section of trail before joining the Blue Cruiser cross-country trail that takes you back to the car park.
+Continue down through a tough and fast open flowing section of trail before joining the Blue Cruiser cross-country trail that takes you back to the car park.

 Tipping Point (1km)

 Tipping point is an extreme trail for experienced riders.
 It is a difficult cross country descent.
 An all-mountain style climb with technical features.